Environment and ecosystems

 As active citizens of the Earth, we are committed to doing as little harm as possible while at the same time actively participating in restoring ocean and land health and resilience, as well as protecting animal habitats where we operate.

 Our activities impact life on land and in oceans.
-The ships, trucks, trains, warehouses, depots and planes we use to store and move our customers’ goods emit pollutants to the air and into water systems.
-This in turn influences the living environments of humans and other species.
+The ships, trucks, trains, warehouses, depots and planes we use to store and move our customers’ goods impact the environment through resource use, land use change, disturbances, pollution and climate change, which in turn influences the living environments of ecosystems, biodiversity and humans.

 Our ambition